 Metallic Bonding Examples

 Metallic bonding occurs when positively charged metal ions are held together by a sea of delocalized electrons.
-This type of bonding is characteristic of metals and is responsible for many of their properties such as high thermal and electrical conductivity, ductility and malleability.
+This type of bonding is characteristic of metals and is responsible for many of their properties such as high thermal and electrical conductivity, ductility, and malleability.

 2. Iron (Fe): Iron is a hard, strong, and magnetic metal that is essential for many industrial applications.
-It has a body-centred cubic crystal structure, and its atoms are held together by metallic bonds.
+It has a body-centered cubic crystal structure, and its atoms are held together by metallic bonds.

 3. Gold (Au): Gold is a highly valuable and sought-after metal known for its beauty, rarity, and durability.
-It has a face-centred cubic crystal structure, and its atoms are held together by metallic bonds.
+It has a face-centered cubic crystal structure, and its atoms are held together by metallic bonds.

 >Intramolecular and Intermolecular forces